WZEW: Return to airwaves (1997–present)

 In June 1997, the Baldwin Broadcasting Company reached an agreement to sell the station to American General Media through their AGM-Nevada, LLC, subsidiary.
 The deal was approved by the FCC on August 5, 1997.
 This change revived the album adult alternative format and the call letters WZEW.
 It was sold back to Baldwin Broadcasting Company on October 1, 1998, for $1.4 million.
 In 2000, Barry Wood, co-owner of Baldwin Broadcasting Company, filed for bankruptcy.
 An application was made to transfer control of WZEW to DotCom Plus, LLC.
 The transfer was approved by the FCC on February 21, 2007, and the transaction was consummated on May 22, 2007.

 Notable former staff

-The original staff of WZEW, from the early 1980s, included Catt Sirten, Phil Coulloudon, Wendy, Uncle Tim, and Terry James.
+The original staff of WZEW, from the early 1980s, included Catt Sirten, John Guidry, Phil Coulloudon, Wendy, Uncle Tim, and Terry James.
 In 2013, the station parted ways with Emily Hayes, best known as the host of 92NEW (a new music showcase), when a potential conflict of interest arose from her involvement with local entity Mod Mobilian.